Classification of crescent configurations: Future Work

 \subsection{Further Explorations in the Plane}

 Thus far, we have used our techniques to classify crescent configurations in the plane for $n=4$ and $n=5$.
 Because of the complexity of our algorithm, we have not been able to apply our techniques to higher $n$.
 As mentioned above, the runtime of our current algorithm is on the order of $n^n$, which prevents us from carrying out this process for large $n$.
-However, thus far no configurations have been found for $n>8$, so even running a similar algorithm for $n=9$ would yield significant progress on this problem.
-Thus, we are interested in the possibility of modifying our algorithm or finding a new technique that would allow us to count crescent configurations on higher $n$.
+However, so far no configurations have been found for $n>8$, so even running a similar algorithm for $n=9$ would yield significant progress on this problem.
+Thus, we are interested in the possibility of modifying our algorithm, or finding a new technique that would allow us to count crescent configurations on higher $n$.
 In this way, we could develop a sequence of $\{c_i\}$, where each $c_i$ gives the number of crescent configurations on $i$ points.
 If Erd\H{o}s' conjecture is correct, then $\{c_i\}$ only has a finite number of non-zero terms.
 It would be interesting to see Erd\H{o}s' conjecture realized as a sequence that goes to zero.

-Since our techniques yield every possible crescent configuration for a given $n$, we can use these to observe patterns.
+Since our techniques yield one crescent configuration for each possible distance class for a given $n$, we can use these to observe patterns.
 For example, one can see from Figure \ref{fig:allFIVE} that many of crescent configurations on 5 points contain crescent configurations on 4 points.
 We may be able to develop techniques using such patterns that generate some of the possible crescent configurations for larger $n$.